The North End Little Italy Food Tour is a leisurely-paced walking tour that carves a path through the streets of Boston’s charming North End.

 Your tour guide will greet you in the Boston Common.
-You will follow the famous Freedom Trail as it winds it’s way through Boston , seeing 12 Freedom Trail sites in ” the heart of the Freedom Trail” and enjoying delicious food that Boston is known for.
-The tour will conclude at Quincy Market and close to public transportation.
+You will follow the famous Freedom Trail as it winds its way through Boston, seeing 12 sites in “the heart of the Freedom Trail” and enjoying the delicious food that Boston is known for.
+The food tour will conclude at Quincy Market and close to public transportation.

 This is American’s oldest tavern founded in 1795.
 A gathering place for printers and politicians, sailors and even Daniel Webster, it became the most famous alehouse in the city.